 This chapter shows how to create a sequence (or modify parameters of an existing sequence) from the front panel of the test set.
 You can then save the sequence to a file using the Save menu.
-(To recall a previously saved sequence see "Save and Recall" on page 77).
+(To recall a previously saved sequence see "Save and Recall" on page 79).

-NOTE Setting up a sequence from the front panel does not provide access to the full flexibility of the list sequencer (for that, it is preferable to use a spreadsheet to set up the sequence, as described in Chapter 7, "List Sequencer Spreadsheet Data Entry," on page 93).
+NOTE Setting up a sequence from the front panel does not provide access to the full flexibility of the list sequencer (for that, it is preferable to use a spread sheet to set up the sequence, as described in Chapter 7, "List Sequencer Spread sheet Data Entry", on page 97).

-Prior to setting up an acquisition and analysis intervals, the measurement, mode, and list sequencer global parameters as described in Chapter 5, "Mode Parameters," on page 55, should be set up.
+Prior to setting up an acquisition and analysis intervals, the measurement, mode, and list sequencer global parameters as described in Chapter 5, "Mode Parameters", on page 55, should be set up.
 The mode and measurement parameters cannot be set up from the front panel in Sequence Analyzer mode, but can be set up from the front panel if you are in the required measurement mode.
-For example, if you are running GSM/EDGE measurements in the Sequence Analyzer mode, change to the GSM/EDGE mode and measurement parameters from the front panel; then return to the Sequence Analyzer mode and follow the process described below.
+For example, if you are running GSM/EDGE measurements in the Sequence Analyzer mode, change to the GSM/EDGE mode to set up the GSM/EDGE mode and measurement parameters from the front panel; then return to the Sequence Analyzer mode and follow the process described below.